-This note outlines some key principles and actions for making climate-financing instruments more responsive to the needs of people of all genders as equal participants in decision-making and as beneficiaries of climate actions and more supportive of gender equality at a broad level while acknowledging the need to especially empower and support women.
+This note outlines some key principles and actions for making climate-financing instruments more responsive to and accountable for the needs of people of all genders as equal participants in decision-making and as beneficiaries of climate actions and more supportive of gender equality at a broad level while acknowledging the need to especially empower and support women.

-Women form the majority of the world's more than 1.8 billion people still living in poverty - increasingly understood as multidimensional - and of the expected 711 million living in abject poverty in 2021, mostly in South Asia and sub-Saharan Africa, on less than USD 2 a day (World Bank, 2020 and 2021).
-The numbers of those in extreme poverty have grown for the first time in 20 years as the Covid-19 pandemic compounds the forces of climate change and conflict.
-Women are also the majority of the 760 million people without access to electricity and the 2.6 billion without clean cooking facilities (IEA et al., 2021), with past gains also being reversed through the impact of the Covid-19 pandemic.
-Women are often disproportionately affected by climate change impacts.
-The Intergovernmental Panel on Climate Change (IPCC) in its Fifth Assessment Report (AR5) (IPCC, 2014) underscores that climate change hazards increase existing gender inequalities, and thereby contribute to the greater climate change vulnerability of many women.
+Women form the majority of the world's over 3 billion people, or 47% of the world's population, still living in poverty - increasingly understood as multidimensional - and the majority of the 685 million living in abject poverty in 2022, mostly in South Asia and sub-Saharan Africa, on less than USD 2.15 a day (World Bank, 2022).1 The numbers of those in extreme poverty, which grew between 2020-2022 for the first time in 20 years as the Covid-19 pandemic lingered and compounded the forces of climate change and conflict, are only slowly starting to budge.
+Women are also the majority of the 760 million people without access to electricity and the over 2.3 billion without clean cooking facilities (IEA, 2023), with an exceedingly slow recovery from the reversal of past gains through the impact of the Covid-19 pandemic.

+Women are often disproportionately affected by climate change impacts and related widespread losses and damages.
+The Intergovernmental Panel on Climate Change (IPCC) in its Working Group II contribution to the Sixth Assessment Report (AR6, WG2) underscores that climate change hazards increase existing gender inequalities, and thereby contribute to the greater climate change vulnerability of many women (IPCC, 2022).
 This is largely due to persisting gender norms and widespread gender discriminations that deny women income, legal rights and access to resources or political participation, while assigning them the primary role in caring for their families and providing for their livelihoods.
 Together, this leads to women's marginalisation in many communities.
+The Working Group II contribution to the IPCC Sixth Assessment Report emphasises that structural vulnerabilities to climate change can be reduced through carefully designed and implemented legal, policy, and process interventions from the local to global that address inequities, including those based on gender and considering intersectional factors of ethnicity, disability, age, location and income, in particular through rights-based approaches that focus on capacity-building, meaningful participation of the most vulnerable groups, and their access to key resources, including financing, to reduce risk and adapt.
+The IPCC Sixth Assessment Summary report reiterates those findings with high confidence (IPCC, 2023).

 Women and men also contribute to climate change responses in different ways and have different capabilities based on their respective knowledge, experiences and expertise to mitigate and adapt.
 In many cases, women are already engaged in strategies to cope with and adapt to climate change, for example by switching to drought-resistant seeds, employing low impact or organic soil management techniques, or leading community-based reforestation and restoration efforts.
 And, as farmers, entrepreneurs, producers, consumers and household managers, women are powerful stakeholders in implementing low-carbon pathways in developing countries.
 This makes women important agents of change in the fight against global warming.